Questions to Ask Yourself

 E. Compensation Formula

 Some firms share salary information internally; others do not.
 Some use lockstep methods for compensation; others use factors such as hours billed, practice size or seniority.
 Ask about the method used and consider how it will affect you.
 For example, will you prefer the predictability of a lock step system or would you prefer a merit-based system?
 Does the compensation system use “carrots” to encourage certain behavior or “sticks” to discourage it?
 Which approach do you prefer?

 Consider how the compensation formula will affect your behavior and the behavior of others.
-For example, Fredrikson & Byron has a relatively low par, 1775 hours, and pays associates a bonus for every hour by which they exceed this requirement.
+For example, Fredrikson & Byron has a relatively low and flexible par, 1700 – 1775 hours, and has a generous production bonus program.
 People outside the firm have often asked if this creates pressure on associates, but associates at Fredrikson like the system because it is flexible.
-If you work the stated par of 1775 hours, you have met the firm's expectations.
+If you work the elected par, you have met the firm’s expectations.
 But if you work harder, either because you choose to or client needs require it, you are rewarded for that effort.